Condor-Performance-Modeling/how-to/AWS.md

 - turn on all files in the file select window
 - select the .pem file
 - (2) cut and paste the contents of this box into a plain text file.
-    - save this file as USER_akey.txt
+    - save this file as USER_akey.txt, e.g. jeffnye_akey.txt
     - Your USER_akey.txt file should be one line of text,
         - beginning with 'ssh-rsa' and ending with 'imported-openssh-key'
         - It may look like it is on multiple lines due to word wrapping.